IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an MHDS Environment.
 The national EHR of a patient has been maintained thanks to the implementation of an MHDS Registry and it is grouped by the DSUBm Resource Notification Broker.
 The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer.
-The Resource Notification Subscriber has implemented the ["Subscription Search"](#actor-options).
+The Resource Notification Subscriber has implemented the Resource Subscription Search [ITI-113] transaction.

 **Main Flow**: